lugu/csb/README.md

     - can display a race in the browser

 ## TODO
-	- play against yourself in a native app
+    - pass pilot parameters via implicit config
-	- profile and optimize the code
+    - improve the parameters
-	- play against yourself in the web browser
+    - visualize the races

 # Resources